INTRODUCTION TO CHEMICAL PEELS

 What Can You / Can’t You Expect From The Treatment?

-After a Chemical Peel, both redness and slight swelling are normal and may last from a couple of hours to a day or two.
-Depending on the kind of peel, you might experience mild flaking of the skin.
+After a superficial chemical Peel, minimal redness is normal and may last a couple of hours You might experience minimal flaking of the skin.
 Once this has subsided, you can expect a smoother and more evenly toned skin with a firmer, fresher and more youthful appearance.

-For best results, a course of Chemical Peels is recommended and can be done as a very effective anti-ageing treatment as often as once per month.
+For best results, a course of superficial chemical Peels is recommended and can be done as a very effective anti-ageing treatment as often as once per month.

 What Are The Unwanted Effects / Risks Of The Treatment?